 "Thy dead men shall live, together with my dead body shall they arise.
-Awake and sing, ye that dwell in the dust, for thy dew is as the dew of herbs, and the earth shall east out her dead.
-Come, my people, and enter into thy chambers [the grave] and shut thy doors about thee; hide thyself, as it were, for a little moment, until the indignation be ever past."-Isa.
-26: 19, 20.
+Awake and sing, ye that dwell in the dust, for thy dew is as the dew of herbs, and the earth shall cast out her dead.
+Come, my people, and enter into thy chambers [the grave] and shut thy doors about thee; hide thyself, as it were, for a little moment, until the indignation be overpast."-Isa.
+26: 19.
+20.

-And Ezekiel gives us this cheering promise:
+And Ezekiel gives us this cheer-

+ing promise:

 "Thus saith the Lord, I will open your graves and cause you to come up out of your graves, and bring you into the land of Israel; and shall put my Spirit in you, and you shall live, and I shall place you in your own land.
-And they shall dwell in the land that I gave unto Jacob my servant, wherein your fathers dwelt, even they and their children for ever."-Ezekiel 37.
+And they shall dwell in the land that I gave unto Jacob my servant, wherein your fathers dwelt, even they and their children forever."- Ezekiel 37.

-The answer silenced the infidel and afterwards he obeyed the gospel.
+The answer silenced the infidel, and afterwards he obeyed the gospel.

-Why, I might proceed, friends, but I think I will have to close.
-When we review the fact of Joseph Smith's life; when we see the stupendous work that he performed in bringing forth the Book of Mormon that gives the great and wonderful account of this American continent, without which the world would be in darkness so far as the early inhabitants of this continent are concerned; when I think of the stupendous work of the Inspired Translation of the Bible that he gave to the world, a work that is every day coming more and more into prominence, a work that has been recognized by the leading translators in these latter times, a work that they in some instances followed when they revised the New Testament in 1881; when I think of that inspired translation; when I think of this, with the revelations of

-Joseph Smith, that revelation on the war of the rebellion and all the revelations that the Book of Doctrine and Covenants abound with, my heart is filled with gratitude to God.
-And while the world may throw all manner of vituperation and scandal upon the prophet Joseph Smith, I tell you today, friends, his real character is beginning to be understood, and the great work he performed is now being appreciated.
-The Encyclopedia Brittannica, has recorded the fact that Brigham Young and others have largely departed from the pure faith as taught by Joseph, and have introduced polygamy and other evils into their faction of the church, which was never taught by Joseph.
+When we review the fact of Joseph Smith's life; when we see the stupendous work that he performed in bringing forth the Book of Mormon that gives the great and wonderful account of this American continent, without which the world would be in darkness so far as the early inhabitants of this continent are concerned; when I think of the stupendous work of the Inspired Translation of the Bible that he gave to the world, a work that is every day coming more and more into prominence, a work that has been recognized by the leading translators in these latter times, a work that they in some instances followed when they revised the New Testament in 1881; when I think of that inspired translation; when I think of this, with the revelations of Joseph Smith, that revelation on the war of the rebellion, and all the revelations with which the book of Doctrine and Covenants abounds, my heart is filled with gratitude to God.
+And while the world may throw all manner of vituperation and scandal upon the prophet, Joseph Smith, I tell you today, friends, his real character is beginning to be understood, and the great work he performed is now being appreciated.
+The Encyclopedia Britannica, has recorded the fact that Brigham Young and others have largely departed from the pure faith as taught by Joseph, and have introduced polygamy and other evils into their faction of the church, which was never taught by Joseph.
 Chambers' Encyclopedia, Vol. 8, latest edition, called "Students' Edition," says: "It cannot be shown that Smith was a polygamist."
 Speaking of the practice of polygamy it says: "Young, Pratt and Hyde are its true originators.
-Emma, wife and widow of the prophet, stoutly denied that her husband had any wife but herself.
-Young's revelation she declared to be a fraud."
-'Joseph's sons have now formed a monogamic Mormon community, called the 'Josephites.'"
-The courts of Canada, Illinois, Missouri and Ohio have spoken highly of Smith and his work.
-The gifted historian Bancroft and such world renowned men as Hon.
+Emma, wife and widow of the prophet, stoutly denied that her husband had any wife herself.
+Young's revelation she declared to be a "Toseph's sons have now formed a monogamic Mormon community, called the 'Josephites.' "

+The courts of Canada, Illinois Missouri and Ohio have spoken highly of Smith and his work.
+The gifted historian, Bancroft, and such world renowned men as Hon.
 Elisha R. Potter, and Hon.
 Josiah Quincy, by their gifted pens have told the world that Joseph Smith was a man among men.
 He was great, true and noble.
-Those who knew him best loved him most.
-His life was a crowning benediction to the pure and the good, a withering rebuke to the wicked, untrue and vain.